yunfeiw671-hash/FVD_Wigner_1D/README.md

   Example 2: Batch Run

-  It is more convenient to use run_batch.py, which allows running multiple simulations for different values of β at once.
+  It is more convenient to use run_batch.py, which allows running multiple simulations for different values of β and different potential at once.

   Before execution, set the potential parameters in run_batch.py.
 Then run: